turbulette/turbulette/README.md

 ### 5: Run it

-Our `user` mutation is now binded to the schema, so let's test it.
+Our `registerCard` mutation is now binded to the schema, so let's test it.

 Start the server in the root directory (the one containing `📁 eshop` folder) :